RIDE PREPARATION

 • Skid plates, chain guide guards, disc guards and shark fins, radiator guards and hand guards are important items to install before you come.

-Even with these precautions, things still have a way of going wrong ….
+Even with all these precautions, things still have a way of going wrong ….

 ____________________________________